Phoenixjack/otw/readme.md

   o Assuming an average data entry size of ~160bytes, this should give us:

-    - ~6400 entries per data file
+    + ~6400 entries per data file

-    - ~419,424,000 entries per session
+    + ~419,424,000 entries per session

-  o Assuming a data entry once per second, this should give us:

-    - ~6,990,400 minutes / 116,506.6 hours of runtime
+  o Assuming a data entry once per second, this should give us ~6,990,400 minutes / 116,506.6 hours of runtime

-  o Assuming an 8Gb SD card, this should give us:
-    - ~13 maximum sessions before the disk is full
+  o Assuming an 8Gb SD card, this should give us ~13 maximum sessions before the disk is full

   o THEORETICALLY!
 Theoretically, I should be dating Jessica Alba.